AdaCore/spark2014/docs/ug/en/source/language_restrictions.rst

 generally used, ``C`` being the type of a component.
 The value of ``Object_Size`` must be 8, 16, 32 or a multiple of 64, while the ``Size`` of a type can be any value.

+Attributes ``Size`` and ``Object_Size`` are specific to a subtype.
+As such, it is not known if a subtype has the same value for these attributes as its base type, including when the subtype does not introduce any constraint as in ``subtype S is T``.

 The following code example shows some simple representation clauses using the aspect syntax: